luke-venk/coe352-projects/Project1/README.md

 1. masses.txt
 2. springs.txt

 The first line of the input files should be the number of masses/springs.
 Each following input should be the spring constant or mass of the object.
 The units should be in N/m for spring constants or kg for masses.
+You can see the examples in the `fixed_fixed_inputs` or `fixed_free_inputs` directories.

 ## Running the Script
 To install all the dependencies needed for this project, run the following command: